zyf0619sjtu/DreamLIP/README.md

 ## 📰 News

+- [2024/07/16] Upload the pretrained weight of VIT-B/16 pretrained in CC3M, CC12M, YFCC15M, and merged-30M (long captions of ShareGPT4V)!
 - [2024/07/08] DreamLIP is accepted by ECCV 2024!
 - [2024/03/27] Long captions (LLAVA1.5, InstructBLIP and shareGPT4V) of CC3M are released <a href="https://drive.google.com/file/d/19jCNWvy7kA70u-ufQtEJvbKVMG2b8MnP/view?usp=drive_link">here</a>~